 My Nickelodeon team crowded into my office to watch the continuing news.
 We watched in horror as some victims chose to jump out of a burning tower to their deaths rather than burn to death in their offices.
 It was looking to be a horrible tragedy, but at least the buildings were constructed so that the people above and below the crash site would survive.
 The folks in my office began to wonder how rescuers would get the people off of higher floors.
 Sadly they wouldn’t be getting off.

 Was anywhere in the country safe?
 The terrorists attacked downtown Manhattan, near Wall Street, the epicenter of the largest economy in the world.
 Then they struck the Pentagon, home of the most powerful military on Earth.
 Only because of the bravery of passengers on a fourth plane, Flight 93, the U.S. Capitol or the White House was saved.
-The brave passengers on that flight heard what was going on elsewhere and attacked the terrorists who had taken control of their airplane.
+The brave passengers on that flight heard what was going on elsewhere and attacked the terrorists who had taken control of their airplanes.
 Under attack, the terrorists purposely crashed their plane killing everyone aboard.

 Somewhere in the background, the news began to speak about the Pentagon being hit by an airplane.
 Looking back at that day, the attack was just as horrible.
 At the time, however, it didn’t seem as real because we not only saw the burning towers on TV but the horrible scene could also be seen outside the windows on the south side of our office building.